remsens-lim/virga_sniffer/docs/datasets.md

 # Data
 (input)=
 ## Input dataset
-The virga_sniffer virga detection method receives as bare minimum input the *radar reflectivity* and values of cloud-base height.
-Ancillary data is accepted (and highly recommended) to refine the virga_detection.
+The Virga-Sniffer virga detection method receives as bare minimum input the *radar reflectivity* and values of cloud-base height.
+Ancillary data is accepted (and highly recommended) to refine the virga detection.
 Optional input data are the *doppler velocity*, *rain at surface flag*, *lifting condensation level*.
 The input dataset has to be provided in the form of an
 [xarray.Dataset](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html)
 (see e.g., [virga_mask](virga_detection)).
 In the following, the input variables, their dimensions and purpose are described: